- Immunization Requirements

 Medications at school

-If a child need to take medication in school, even over-the-counter medication like Tylenol or Advil, his or her parent(s) must have the child’s health care provider complete the medication authorization form and return the completed form to the school nurse.
+If a child needs to take a medication in school, even over-the-counter medication like Tylenol or Advil, his or her parent(s) must have the child’s health care provider complete the medication authorization form and return the completed form to the school nurse.
 Medications cannot be administered at school until this form is on file.
 Per New York state regulations, all medications — prescription and over-the-counter — that are taken at school must be administered by the school nurse.

 Students may not have any medication (prescription or over-the-counter) with them during the school day.
 The only exceptions are asthma inhalers or EpiPens, which may be carried by students who have written permission from their physicians and parents, along with the approval of the school nurse.